 Oncology is one of the few areas in which NDs are becoming board certified.
+I am currently working towards a board certification in Naturopathic Oncology as I focus most of my practice towards breast cancer.
 Naturopathic oncologists work in both hospital oncology settings and in private practices.
 One of the most common questions I receive when telling people of my profession is this: “As a naturopathic doctor, what is your role in the treatment of breast cancer?”
 Hopefully I can answer that here.

 Based on current research, the best medical approach for patients with cancer is to utilize both standard medical care from your oncologist and medicine that supports your body’s natural defenses and recovery systems, otherwise known as naturopathic medicine.
 Do you know what actually cures cancer?
 Although radiation and chemotherapy may be an integral part of your breast cancer treatment, they are not what cures cancer.
 They only weaken it as much as possible in order to help your body overcome it.
 At the end of the day, it is your immune system that actually conquers cancer.